dPys/PyNets/docs/installation.rst

 Running a Singularity Image
 ---------------------------

-If the data to be preprocessed is also on the HPC, you are ready to run pynets, either manually or as a BIDS application.
+If the data to be preprocessed is also on an HPC server, you are ready to run pynets, either manually or as a BIDS application.
 For example, where PARTICIPANT is a subject identifier and SESSION is a given scan session, we could sample an ensemble of connectomes manually as follows ::

     singularity run -w \